We have collected some frequently asked questions and their answers on this site. Please acquaint yourself with these questions and answers.

 Remember to pay attention to the country-specific requirements

 Please note, that we can't make any advance assessments on your documents or their eligibility.
-All documents need to be submitted according to the given instructions, documents can not be handed in personally to the Admission Services or University Admissions Finland.
+All documents need to be submitted according to the given instructions, documents can not be handed in personally to the Admission Services.

-It is always the applicant’s responsibility to make sure that the application documents reach University Admissions Finland by the given deadline.
-University Admissions Finland does not process any application documents that have arrived after the deadline.
+It is always the applicant’s responsibility to make sure that the application documents reach the University of Helsinki by the given deadline.
+The University of Helsinki does not process any application documents that have arrived after the deadline.

-No, there are no application fees when applying to Master's or doctoral programmes.
+No, there are no application fees when applying to degree programmes at the University of Helsinki.

 When applying to Master’s degree programmes or doctoral programmes in English, you need to prove your English language skills.
 Please see the instructions for proving your English language skills